 We usually cook our bacon in the oven as well, which can be done ahead of time or while you prep and cook the beef patties.

-Once your Culver’s burger is fully assembled, you’ll need to enjoy it right away.
+Once your Culvers burgers are fully assembled, you’ll need to enjoy them right away.
 You can, however, refrigerate the cooked patties for 2 to 3 days in an airtight container.

 Cooked patties can also be frozen for up to 1 month without the cheese.
 Wrap individually in plastic wrap and store in a freezer-safe storage bag.